doug-spencer/Uniopoly/README.md

 ## Features

 Account system with sign up/ log in page
 ![Picture of the login page](./App/_info/loginPage.png)

+Menu page with the option to join a game with your friends code
 ![Picture of the join game page](./App/_info/joinGamePage.png)

+Lobby page with
 ![Picture of the code page](./App/_info/codePage.png)
 ![Picture of the login page](./App/_info/gamePage.png)
 ![Picture of the login page](./App/_info/winnerPage.png)